cos-labs/Federal-Prototype/README.md

 1. Further implementation of GUI Form builder
 2. Editable status filters
 3. More options to settings page
-4. Json to from builder Xml (so if you update the json maulay it will update the xml)
+4. JSON to from builder XML (so if you update the json maulay it will update the XML)

 ## Major Libraries
 1. FormBuilder https://formbuilder.online/
 2. BootstrapGrowl http://ifightcrime.github.io/bootstrap-growl/

-## To dos
+> ## TODO
-1. Authentication, Permissions
+> 1. Authentication, permissions
-2. Allow multiple grants per document (front and backend)
+> 2. Allow multiple grants per document (front and backend)
-3. Metadata Form Builder, get json format to be able to build xml for drag and drop form
+> 3. Metadata form builder, get JSON format to be able to build XML for drag and drop form